manuelyllesca/class-relationships/README.md

 DistributionCenter "1..5" --> "*" Orders: * = Many | n..n = 1 to 5\nMany Orders can have Many DistributionCenters
 ```

-## Difference Between Object/Instance of a Class vs. Class Reference
+## Defining Instance Object, Instance Object Pointer, Class, and Class Reference

-**Object/Instance (of a Class)** Reference: Refers to an existing, already-initialized instance or object of a class.
-This reference can be passed as an argument to other objects, classes, and methods, allowing them to interact with the specific state and behavior of that object (e.g., modifying, reading, or executing its methods and attributes).
+**Instance Object/Instance (of a Class) Reference**: An instance object of a class is the realization of an object from a class getting a unique identifier stored in memory.
+An instance object "refererence/pointer" is a pointer holding the unique ID of an already-initialized object in memory.
+Instance object references are typically passed as arguments to other objects, classes, methods, and functions allowing them to interact with the specific state and behavior of that specific instance object (e.g., modifying, reading, or executing methods and attributes related to that instance object).

+> \*The terms “instance object” and “instance” mean the same thing: a realized instance of a class with a unique ID or address in memory.
+The term “object” is widely used to refer to the same as an “instance object” or “instance,” but it’s not limited to that.
+An object is a general term for any data structure that can store data and behavior.

 **Class Reference:** Refers to the class itself (not initialized; when initialized, it becomes an object/instance of the class).
 A class reference is typically used for three main purposes:

 1. Creating New Instances: Class references allow new instances to be created, which is often used in creational design patterns.
 2. Type Checking: Class references are used to check if an object is an instance of a specific class, ensuring it adheres to the expected type.
-3. Executing Static and Class Methods:
+3. Executing Static and Class Methods.
    - @staticmethod: A method that behaves like an isolated function within a class.
 It does not have access to the instance (self) or class (cls) and cannot interact with class-level methods or attributes directly.
 It is primarily a utility function that is logically related to the class but independent of instance or class state.
    - @classmethod: A method that takes the class (cls) as its first argument, allowing it to access and modify class-level methods and attributes.
 A common use case for @classmethod is as an alternative constructor that can accept specific arguments to customize the initialization process and return a new instance with those custom attributes.

 > Note: While @staticmethod and @classmethod have specific use cases, their excessive use can sometimes make code harder to read and maintain.